MarkoSejat/configure-ad/README.md

 <img src="https://i.imgur.com/nOVE1rR.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once the installer has finished we can go ahead and click on the little flag icon on the top of our server manager dashboard.
 There should be a little yellow icon that appeared.
 Simply click the flag and select "Promote this server to a domain controller".
 From there we can select "Add a new forest" and set the root domain name to mydomain.com (you can use whatever name you want).
 I chose to go with mydomain.com because this is just a demonstration and this is not going to be public.
 It will ask you to type in a restore mode password which you can ahead and add.
 Since this is just a tutorial, this part is not important but it is relevant in the real world to save this password.
 Just keep pressing Next on everything and we will restart when finished.
+Since we are using VMs for this, it will probably log you out of your VM.
+Now if you remember, we are logged into this VM using the "labuser" account.
+If we try to log in the same way again, it will not allow us.
+This is because DC-1 is now using the FQDN (fully qualified domain name) which is basically domain-name\user-account.
+So , in our case we need to log in as mydomain.com\labuser and use the same password as before.

 </p>
 <br />